 You can book a gorilla trekking trip from Kigali to visit these two families.

-Regular gorilla trekking permits cost $800 in Uganda, $1500 in Rwanda, and $400 in the Democratic Republic of Congo.
+Regular gorilla trekking permits cost $800 in Uganda, $1,500 in Rwanda, and $400 in the Democratic Republic of Congo.
+If you’d like to compare the full range of options, you can see our gorilla safari packages.

 Budget Gorilla Habituation in Bwindi

 Budget gorilla habituation is very possible.
-To save money on habituation, you can stay in lower-priced lodges.
-Some lodges offer discounts during the low season.
+To save money, you can stay in lower priced lodges, and some offer discounts during the low season.

 Permits can be bought through the Uganda Wildlife Authority or a trusted tour company.

-Travelers who want a luxury gorilla habituation experience can fly into Entebbe International Airport, then take a domestic flight to Kisoro airstrip, which is near the Rushaga sector.
+Travelers who want a luxury gorilla habituation experience can fly into Entebbe International Airport, then take a domestic flight to Kisoro airstrip, near the Rushaga sector.

 The Rushaga area has some of the best views in the park, including the Virunga volcanoes and the twin lakes, Lake Mutanda and Lake Mulehe.